Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/_index.md

 ---

-    title: Post installation
+    title: "Post installation"
-    linkTitle: Post installation
+    linkTitle: "Post-installation"
     weight: 180

----
-This chapter describes a series of checks that you should perform to verify your Transfer CFT installation.
+---This chapter describes a series of checks that you should perform to verify your Transfer CFT installation.
 For more information on performing commands and using CFTUTIL, refer to the *Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} [{{< TransferCFT/suitevariablesDocTypeUser  >}}](https://docs.axway.com/u/documentation/transfer_cft/index.htm?version=3.2.4)*.

 > **Note**
 >